Pieloth/ASUS-G713PV-fix/README.md

 Script behavior differs whether if it is run with or without admin level
 1. without admin level: the script won't modify anything, it will only show the action and registry keys without effectively changing anything.

-   This is particularly useful to perform a dry run, and see how it behaves.
+   This is particularly useful to perform a dry run, and see how it behaves, or to check current parameters set.

-   In case of wrong registry key or error, it will display it.
+   In case of wrong registry key or error, it will be displayed

    Simply hit enter for each action shown